marcory-hub/hailo_gcp/create-and-connect-gcp-vm-instance-w-local-terminal.md

 ### Connection refused
 **Firewall**: Ensure SSH port (22 by default) is open in the VM's firewall rules.

-**SSH service**: Verify SSH service is running on the VM using sudo systemctl status sshd.
-If not, start it with sudo systemctl start sshd.
+**SSH service**: Verify SSH service is running on the VM using 'sudo systemctl status sshd'.
+If not, start it with 'sudo systemctl start sshd'.

 ### Permission denied (publickey)
-**Key permissions**: Ensure private key is readable only by you: chmod 600 ~/.ssh/CGPkey.
+**Key permissions**: Ensure private key is readable only by you: 'chmod 600 ~/.ssh/CGPkey' (adjust path and keyname if needed).

 **Authorized_keys**: Verify your public key is added to the authorized_keys file on the VM (usually located at ~/.ssh/).